Can you imagine what it would look like to own multiple franchise locations…to be a multi-unit franchisee?

-Multi-unit franchise opportunities tend to be in retail or food service, so the investment range is going to be in the mid-to high-end of the spectrum anyway.
-Individual units will have investments of at least $150,000 in most cases, but probably more like $250,000+.
-That means 3 franchise units could easily cost a quarter of a million dollars.
+That’s because most multi-unit franchise opportunities tend to be in retail or food service, so the investment range is going to be in the mid-to high-end of the spectrum anyway.
+Individual units will have investments of at least $150,000-$200,000 in most cases, but probably more like $300,000+.
+That means 3 franchise units could easily cost close to a million dollars.

 *If you haven’t done a net worth statement, you can use my Free Net Worth Calculator.
 Just grab your financial information, plug in the numbers, and Wella!
 Print it out and hold onto it for future use.
 The franchisor is going to request a net worth statement anyway.

 Finally, if you’re thinking of becoming a multi-unit franchisee, the good news is that there are opportunities galore.